-Next to the Primary Audio Attenuation Fader are two menus which are used to set Fade Down and Fade Up time spans for the Beginning and End of the Secondary Audio File.
-Each menu allows a Fade range from 0 Sec to 9 Sec at 0.5 Sec intervals.
+Next to the Primary Audio Attenuation fader are two menus which are used to set Fade Down and Fade Up time spans for the beginning and end of the Secondary Audio file.
+Each menu allows a fade range from 0 Sec to 9 Sec at 0.5 Sec intervals.

-Example: If the Primary Attenuation Fader is set to -6dB and the Fade Down

-Menu is set to 20 sec Then when the Secondary Audio file begins playback in it is related Primary stream it will start with Primary Attenuation at 0 dB and fade down to -6dB over the 2 Seconds specified by the user.
+Example: If the Primary Attenuation fader is set to -6dB and the Fade Down is related Primary stream it will start with Primary Attenuation at 0 dB and fade down to -6dB over the 2 seconds specified by the user.
 The Secondary stream will continue playback with Primary Attenuation set to -6dB from the user specified 2 seconds forward.